gggeek/phplot/doc/manual/README.md

 create the images.
 Note that the PHP CLI never outputs HTTP headers, so SetIsInline(True) is not needed.

-The Makefile automatically makes two files from each PHP script (*.php).
+The taskfile automatically makes two files from each PHP script (*.php).
 An image file (*.png or *.jpg) is created using PHPlot, and a text file (*.xml) is created by wrapping the PHP script in CDATA markers inside a programlisting element.
 The image file and the text file are included into the manual to form the example figure and the source code which generates it.
-So you need a working installation of PHPlot, with phplot.php found on the PHP include path, in order for this to work.

-The Makefile contains a list of the examples scripts, and a list of the image files they need to produce when run.
+The taskfile contains a list of the examples scripts, and a list of the image files they need to produce when run.
 (The Makefile used to do this with a wildcard on examples/*.php and assumed each script made a PNG file, but that no longer works as JPEGs are also possible.)

-Note: It is important to use the right version of PHPlot to make the examples.
-(Otherwise, people may try an example and it won't work.)
-To ensure a known version, make a link from this directory (where Makefile is) to the version of phplot.php which is to be used.

-Style Notes:
+### Style Notes:

 Writing XML or SGML for DocBook can be a challenge and a chore.
 I've adopted a compromise position on indenting text and markup.
 Generally, I indent markup